MaudDibb/Manda/README.md

 make some awesome art!

 # TODO
-- make this work in Edge
-- make this work in Opera (it is webkit..should work fine as is)
 - need help with safari..i dont own anything apple based.
 - delete saved mandalas
 - indexDB for more storage space.
 Was looking at cache api too, maybe store the sessions as json files? can that be done? can i iterate over cached files?